 Some outings or gatherings also require an approved OOEF.
 Some examples are: taking a group (visitors, students, faculty, etc.) to a play, movie, show, or museum.

 Entertainment expenses purchased with a ProCard must include an approved OOEF.
 Grocery store items/catering (Whole Foods, Central Market, HEB, Wheatsville) are the most common examples of entertainment expenses allowed on the ProCard.
 Monthly water cooler rental and delivery charges, coffee and tea charges, and cleaning supplies are also allowable.
+In-person purchases must be free of Texas sales tax.

 A comprehensive listing of prohibited purchases on a ProCard can be found here.